Beat the Deep Freeze With Milwaukee’s ToughShell Heated Jacket

 Not a bad way to treat yourself to something nice.

-As a commerce reporter here at The Drive, I get to work on a lot of really fun projects.
+As a staff writer here at The Drive, I get to work on a variety of projects.
 One of them is our regular Deals segment, in which the team updates readers on sales from all over the internet on parts, tools, and other products to help make their lives better.
 Recently, I highlighted the Milwaukee heated jacket.
-My ever-powerful overlord must have wanted me to put my money where my mouth is because next thing I know, the jacket showed up at my front door with the command to go out in the dead of winter and test it out.
+My ever-powerful overlord must have wanted me to put my money where my mouth is because next thing I know, the jacket showed up at my front door with the command to go out in the dead of winter and put it to the test.

 I don't know what I did to make him so mad, but it turns out this jacket is pretty killer.
 Who's laughing now, Mr. managing editor Jonathon Klein?